 5. Nagasaki National Peace Memorial Hall for the Atomic Bomb Victims

-This memorial hall was established for the victims of the atomic bombing of Nagasaki, including those who perished afterward from resulting injury or illness.
+This memorial hall was established to honor the victims of the atomic bombing of Nagasaki, including those who died from resulting injuries or illnesses.

 It serves as a prayer hall for world peace.
 Visitors are encouraged to leave messages of peace, which are carefully maintained by the hall and can be viewed by others.